Utah Rental Agreement

 Common Residential Rental Agreements in Utah

-• Utah Association of REALTORS® Lease Agreement With Option for Purchase – This form is for use by members of the Utah Association of REALTORS® only.
+• Utah Association of REALTORS® Lease Agreement With Option for Purchase – This form is for use by members of the Utah Association of REALTORS®.
 It is in common use in Utah for purchase-optioned residential rentals.
 This template outlines both leasing terms (landlord disclosures, lease payments, late charges, etc.) and purchasing terms (purchase price, fee obligations, notice of intent, etc.).

 Utah Required Residential Lease Disclosures